The City Where We Once Lived

 The City Where We Once Lived by Eric Barnes

-In the abandoned North End of a once thriving city, the narrator makes his home in an apartment high up in an empty hotel.
+In the abandoned North End of a once thriving city, the narrator makes his home high up in an empty hotel suite.
 The few people who didn't move when climate change and urban decay sent most looking for a better life in the more prosperous South End, live quietly, satisfied that for now they still have water, electricity, and a little food.

 This is one of the better dystopian stories I've read.
-It's a little less dramatic than some in that there's been no global nuclear disaster, no deadly disease to wipe out most of the planet, just the gradual but unmitigated effects of climate change.
-Infrastructure destroyed by brutal storms and rising water have forced people and businesses to abandon houses and office buildings, and to relocate.
-This is the story of one man who stayed behind.
+It's a little less dramatic than some in that there's been no global nuclear disaster, no deadly disease to wipe out most of the planet, just the gradual, seemingly now unstoppable effects of climate change.
+With infrastructure destroyed by brutal storms and rising water, people and businesses have been forced to abandon homes and office buildings and relocate.
+This is the story of one of the few to stay behind.

 0 comments: